Free and Cheap Things to Do in New Orleans

 Although the pass itself isn’t free, some of the activities available with the Power Pass could be free if you use it effectively.

 If you get this attraction pass and use it to take a bus tour, visit the Zoo and see the Aquarium, the service will already have paid for itself.

 After that point, every activity you take part in is entirely free.
 You could take this opportunity to discover the history of Oak Alley Plantation or experience Mardis Gras World.

 Whatever you choose to do, there are quite a few fun and family-friendly attractions included with this city pass.

 - Free Yoga on Saturday mornings at the French Market at 10 am.
 A Jazz pianist is on hand to perform live music while you exercise.

-In addition to all the free activities and attractions already mentioned in our top 10 section, such as visiting a swamp, a cemetery, a market, a historic neighborhood, or the Historic New Orleans Collection, there are dozens of other attractions and museums you can visit for free (or by donation only).
+In addition to all the free activities and attractions already mentioned in our top 10 section, there are dozens of other attractions and museums you can visit for free (or by donation only).

 We list our other favorites below: